 “How will I know when the right guy comes along? ” is a common question among single women.
 I am familiar with this dilemma because I was once single and waiting.

-Besides the obvious “God will tell you”, I wanted practical tips, some meat to the bone.
+Besides “God will tell you”, I wanted practical tips, some meat to the bone.

 Most married women will tell you that what you see before the wedding, is what you get after the wedding.
 While we can grow and hopefully become better spouses after the wedding, you cannot (or let me say, should not ) marry someone based on that hope.